TristanSalles/EarthSurface/docs/landform.rst

 .. math::
   E = \kappa A^m S^n

 where :math:`\kappa` is the erodibility coefficient, :math:`A` is the upslope drainage area, :math:`S` is the downstream slope, and :math:`m` and :math:`n` are exponents.
-The :math:`m/n` is between 0.35 and 0.60.
+The :math:`m/n` ratio is between 0.35 and 0.60.
 This range is consistent with results inferred from field work and map studies.

 Relationship between streams length and basins area
 *****************************************************